greatseth/mediainfo/README.markdown

     Mediainfo.path = "/opt/local/bin/mediainfo"

+Or, you may even pass the Media Info directly into .new, skipping the system call:

+    media_info = ssh.exec!("mediainfo filename.mpg")
+    Mediainfo.new(media_info)

 Once you have an info object, you can start inspecting streams and general metadata.

     info.streams.count # 2